Coronary Heart Disease

 Receive follow-up care

-It is important to get routine medical care and take all medicines regularly, as prescribed, as part of your treatment plan:
+It is important to get routine medical care and take all medicines regularly, as your healthcare provider prescribed, as part of your treatment plan:

-• Follow your healthcare provider’s directions, and do not change the amount of your medicine or skip a dose unless your provider tells you to.
+• Follow your provider's directions.
+Do not change the amount of your medicine or skip a dose unless your provider tells you to.
+Be sure to tell your provider about over-the-counter medicines or supplements you take.

 • Talk to your provider about how often to schedule office visits and blood tests.